RichSchulz/css/README.md

 jupyter notebook <notebook_name>.ipynb
 ```

 To double check our results they have been saved to CSV files.
 These can be re-read into the jupyter notebooks (instead of re-running the simulations itself which can take up to multiple days of computation depending on your machine).
-Please refere to the `results_<type_of_result>.csv` files for this and make sure to use the correct file for each notebook.
+Please refer to the `results-<type_of_result>.csv` files for this and make sure to use the correct file for each notebook.

 ---